Oral cancer

 * Having ill-fitting dentures.

-Treatment Option
+Treatment Options

-* Radiation Therapy- the use of high energy x-rays to kill cancer cells and shrink tumors.
+* Radiation Therapy- the use of high-energy x-rays to kill cancer cells and shrink tumors.

 * Chemotherapy- uses drugs to kill cancer cells.
-Chemo may be taken by pill, or may be given in an IV.
+Chemo may be taken by pill or may be given in an IV.

 Oral Self Examination